pmoogi-redhat/logloss-benchmarking/README.md

  Simulation script can use a custom conmon binary which is changed to log in extra meta data on log-rotation event and timestamps
  ${LOCALBIN}/podman run --log-level debug --conmon $conmonlatestlib --env MSGPERSEC --env PAYLOAD_GEN --env PAYLOAD_SIZE --env DISTRIBUTION --env STDDEV --env OUTPUT  --env REPORT --env REPORT_INTERVAL --env TOTAL_SIZE --log-opt max-size=$MAXSIZE  $imageid"

  Below Results are obtained on setting of MSGPERSEC=100 to 10000 log-lines per sec, pay-load size 1024 bytes, payload_gen method as fixed (not random) etc.
+ You can replicate these results by running the below scripts : simulation-with-diff-config-variables.sh <MSGPERSEC> <MAXSIZE> <TOTALDURATION_OF_RUN>
+ e.g. simulation-with-diff-config-variables.sh 1000 1024000 10
+ [The Above generates 1000 loglines per sec of payload 1024 bytes, maxsize of logfile being 1024000 bytes, REPORT INTERVAL being set to 10 sec by loader program]

 |msq-lines-per-sec log generation rate | Rate of writing to disk bytes per sec | Log-max-size limit set to.. | Loss rate(mb per sec) as we see.. |msg-len set to |